This article focuses on a mistake in the front crawl arm recovery called Putting on the Brakes.

-Putting on the brakes is a mistake that occurs when the arm extends forward underwater at the end of the recovery in the freestyle stroke.
+Putting on the brakes is a mistake in the front crawl stroke that can occur when the arm extends forward underwater during the recovery.

 Normally your recovering hand enters the water in front of the head with a slight downward angle, before it sweeps forward parallel to the water surface in a straight line.

 The hand is first angled down when entering the water, then is brought parallel to the water surface midway through the underwater recovery, and finally is angled up when the arm is completely extended, just before the active phase of the arm stroke starts.

-As a consequence the swimmer pushes water forward at the end of the recovery, which slows him/her down.
+As a consequence, the swimmer pushes water forward at the end of the recovery, which slows him/her down.

-Over time your awareness about the angle of your hand during the underwater recovery phase will improve and allow you to correct this mistake.
+Over time your awareness about the angle of your hand during the underwater recovery will improve and you will be able to correct this mistake.

 One word of caution, however, don’t use swim paddles too much because this can lead to swimmer’s shoulder.

 You may also be interested in the following articles that cover the front crawl’s swimming technique: